admin1

 Warning SignDescription

-TPMS light consistently onIndicates a potential tire pressure problem.
+TPMS light consistently onIndicates possible pressure issue.

-TPMS light flashingSuggests a failing sensor.
+TPMS light flashingSuggests sensor malfunction.

-Diagnostic tool usageCan identify issues like drained battery or wiring problems.
+Diagnostic tool usageIdentifies battery or wiring faults.

-Blinking TPMS lightShows a malfunction warning due to a dead sensor battery.
+Blinking TPMS lightOften signals dead sensor battery.

-Ignoring these warnings can put your vehicle safety at risk.
+Ignoring these warnings can compromise vehicle safety.

 Consequences for Drivers and Vehicles